 In the story of Cain and Abel, we see the first ever act of wanton violence.
 It didn't take us long and, unfortunately, it was just a taste of things to come.

 Let's recap for a moment: God accepts Abel's sacrifice, but not Cain's (because Cain brought second rate goods whereas Abel brought the best).
 Cain is upset and angry.
-God questions his reaction, telling him that good and evil is completely his to choose.
+God questions his reaction, telling him that good and evil are completely his to choose.
 There is no need to be upset, merely to choose.
 The fact that he has made a mistake has not made him a bad person.
 He still has the same ability to choose good as he had before he made his mistake.

 All well and good, but then comes a very strange sentence: "...Cain said to his brother Abel and then, when they were in the field, he rose up and killed him..."